 For the second half of the middle, the protagonist then experiments with agency, taking different approaches to overcome the conflict.
 This is another Pinch Point: our protagonist reacts to or acts on pressure and conflict, with middling success.

-Offred tests her boundaries with small acts of rebellion such as stealing a match, refusing breakfast, and even entering an affair with Nick, one of the servants on the property.
+Offred tests her boundaries with small acts of rebellion such as refusing breakfast, toying with matches, and even entering an affair with Nick, one of the servants on the property.
 They offer her no hope of overthrowing the regime or even attaining personal freedom, but they still give the character an agency that did not exist before.

 Final Plot Point